leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/04-Understanding Package Declarations and Import.md

 Notice that the last one requires two dashes (--), while the first two require one dash (-).
 If you have the wrong number of dashes, the program will not run.

+**Three Classpath Options**

+You might wonder why there are three options for the classpath.The -cp option is the short form.
+Developers frequently choose the short form because we are lazy typists.The -classpath and --class-path versions can be clearer to read but require more typing.

 Important javac options

 |-cp <classpath>               |   Location of classes needed to compile the program |